MSc Creative and Cultural Industries Management

 What were you doing before you started your course?
 I graduated in Spanish and English language and literature in Italy in 2008.
 Afterwards I travelled around Europe for two years thanks to the Erasmus Mundus Programme: I completed my MA in "Crossways in Cultural Narratives" in 2010, a joint interdisciplinary degree in European studies issued by the Universities of Siantago de Compostela, Sheffield and Nova Lisboa.
 Afterwards I stayed in Lisbon where I worked for five years as account manager in a private aviation company and as administative assistant as the University of Nova Lisboa.

 Why did you choose to study your course?
 Why Sheffield University Management School?
-I was looking for a career change and when I read the description of the MSc CCI I realised it was exactly what I was looking for.
+I was looking for a career change and when I read the description of the CCIM programme I realised it was exactly what I was looking for.
 Moreover, I had already studied at the University of Sheffield for a semester with the Erasmus Mundus programme and I had a very good experience.
 The fact that my MSc is in the Management School was an additional reason: it was important to me that the course had high chances of employability and I wanted a business oriented attitude and knowledge.

 What do you like most about the city and why?
 You can have it all: a vibrant cultural life, a high quality university experience, a buzzing Student Union, lush parks, easy access to the other major British cities and so on.
 Sheffield is big enough to have lots of cultural venues, but small enough to be friendly and with everything at walking distance.